Sexual Assault Prevention and Response

 Sexual offenses include, but are not limited to, any sexual act directed against another person, forcibly and/or against that person's will; not forcibly or against the person's will where the victim is incapable of giving consent; or unlawful, non-forcible sexual intercourse, and range from Class C misdemeanor to felony.
 The victims of these crimes should report the crime to the Police Department.
 The UTA Health Services will assist any victim by direct counseling or referral to the appropriate agency.
 Refer to "Sexual Assault Policy," Handbook of Operating Procedures.

 The first priority for a victim of sexual assault is to get to a place of safety; then obtain necessary medical treatment.
+Additionally, time is a critical factor for evidence collection and preservation.
 If the assault occurred on campus, notify the UTA Police Department immediately.
 Other campus personnel such as residence hall personnel or counselors may assist in reporting the sexual assault to the Police Department.
 If the assault occurred outside of the UTA campus, the local police department where the assault occurred should be called.
-Time is a critical factor for evidence collection and preservation.
+UTA PD Crime Victim Services (817-272-9254) is available to assist in connecting victims to other police agencies or services in the community.

 - Filing a police report with the UTA Police Department will not obligate the victim to prosecute, nor will it subject the victim to scrutiny or judgmental opinions from officers.
 Filing a police report will: ensure that a victim of sexual assault receives the necessary medical treatment and tests, at no expense to the victim.